Bemused Todd Muller's question after reporters grill him over National MP's Covid-19 leak

-National party leader Todd Muller seemed somewhat bemused as reporter's grilled him over disgraced Hamish Walker's resignation — at a press conference that was meant to be about the $1.5 billion 60km expressway between Ashburton and Christchurch.
+National leader Todd Muller seemed somewhat bemused as reporters grilled him over disgraced MP Hamish Walker's resignation - desperately trying to shift questions towards the road policy he came to Ashburton to announce.

 Earlier today, Muller said he had accepted Walker's resignation after the MP admitted to leaking the personal details of 18 Covid-19 cases to media.

-Possibly thinking that his part was over and done with his statement this morning, the National leader arrived in Ashburton for a South Island roading announcement.
+Possibly thinking that his part was over and done with his statement this morning, the National leader arrived in Ashburton at a press conference to unveil a proposed $1.5 billion 60km expressway between Ashburton and Christchurch.

 Read More